Kyle-L/Composer-Intro/README.md

 - [ ] Learn how to implement a simple package with dependencies.

 # Intro - Basics of Making a Package

+Creating a composer package is a straightforward and simple process.
+In this tutorial, we will be creating a simple composer package and deploying it to [Packagist](https://packagist.org/).
+A learning assignment will also be provided to challenge you to create a more complex composer package.

 ## Create Accounts